ooni/probe-cli/docs/design/README.md

 use issues as short design documents, but some more-complex discussions require proper design documents.
-We started collecting existing design documents into this repository on 2022-06-13, to provide additional clarify regarding our more-complex choices.
+We started collecting existing design documents into this repository on 2022-06-13, to provide additional clarity regarding our more-complex choices.

 Implementation aspects _may_ change freely over time and there's no need to rush back and update the related design document.
 We want to keep a